There are 4+ iPad devices all capable of advanced drawing apps, but which iPad is best for Procreate?

 - iPad (Standard): Best budget iPad for Procreate

 The majority of newer iPad models are compatible with Procreate (iPad Air, iPad Pro, iPad Mini, iPad)

 The screen size and RAM are the two most important factors to consider when choosing the best iPad for Procreate.
+I’ve tested this hands-on and found the RAM of the iPad Air works well enough to seamlessly draw on Procreate.
 Procreate Chart below.

 iPad models with more ram (like the iPad Pro), allow digital artists to handle using more layers in Procreate while also listening to music, browsing multiple browser tabs, and procreate at the same time.

 On the iPad Pro you will experience slightly less lag, but this is only noticeable if you are running multiple apps in addition to Procreate (simultaneously).